nitinitleen1/spark-essentials/README.md

 ### How to run an intermediate state

-The repository was built while recording the lectures.
-Prior to each lecture, I tagged each commit so you can easily go back to an earlier state of the repo!
+Prior to each state, I tagged each commit so you can easily go back to an earlier state of the repo!

 The tags are as follows: